xfally/cordova-plugin-ftp/README.md

 > It has not been added to npm registry yet.

+Dependency:

+- For iOS, the plugin depends on *CFNetwork.framework*, which has been added to plugin.xml (and `cordova prepare` will add it to platfrom project), so you don't need to do anything.
+- But for Android, it depends on *com.android.support:support-v4:23.2.0*, which should be added to your platfrom project (e.g. in Android Studio) by hand.

 ## Usage

 You can access this plugin by js object `window.cordova.plugin.ftp`.